 Apps for Diabetes-Friendly Cooking

-The University of Illinois created Recipes for Diabetes, which features over 140 recipes and is available for free in both the Google Play Store and App Store.
+The University of Illinois created Recipes for Diabetes, which features over 140 recipes and is available for free in the App Store.
 Along with detailed instructions for each recipe, approximate nutritional values and analyses are provided as well.
 Carbohydrate units are also included.

-460 Diabetic Recipes, also available for free in the Google Play Store, includes both written and video recipes for 460 different dishes, treats, and drinks.
+460 Diabetic Recipes [No Longer Available], also available for free in the Google Play Store, includes both written and video recipes for 460 different dishes, treats, and drinks.
 The recipes can be browsed offline, and notes can also be written and saved within the app.

-Finally there’s iCookbook Diabetic, a free app, developed by Publications International and available in the App Store, that features hundreds of base recipes.
+Finally there’s iCookbook Diabetic [No Longer Available], a free app, developed by Publications International and available in the App Store, that features hundreds of base recipes.
 The recipes included in the app can be adjusted based on servings in each meal.
 Nutritional information is readily available for each of the recipes as well.